 An unarmed man in a safari suit with a penchant for sunflower seeds arrives on the scene, it’s Dr Brad Crane (Caine).
 Bizarrely he tells the men, now headed by General Slater (Widmark) – who has just arrived by chopper, (as all significant actors do in Allen movies) – see Paul Newman in The Towering Inferno (1974)) – he’s an entomologist.
 Crane tells how he just happened to follow a swarm of bees there.
 This could be an excuse behind the biggest heist ever in a Die Hard (1988) movie, but it’s not.
 His story is backed up by the evidence, and the pretty

 useless Captain Helena Anderson (Ross).

 Then we meet the Durant family who is having a nice wee family picnic.
 Mum and dad are in matching straw hats and 70s wear.
 Suddenly a swarm of bees attack them, and young son Paul takes refuge in the car.
 Meanwhile, his family die in slow motion from bees!
 Bees!
 Bees!.
-Despite bees making it impossible to see out the front screen young Paul zooms off – driving very well for a 14-year-old with a bee covered window screen – heading for Marysville.
+Despite bees making it impossible to see out the front screen young Paul zooms off – driving very well for a 14-year-old with a bee-covered window screen – heading for Marysville.

-It is there we meet Miss Schuester (De Havilland) and the men in her life Felix (Ben Johnson) and Mayor Clarence (Fred MacMurray) as the trio prepares for the village festival.
+It is there that we meet Miss Schuester (De Havilland) and the men in her life Felix (Ben Johnson) and Mayor Clarence (Fred MacMurray) as the trio prepares for the village festival.
 The men appear to have an ongoing rivalry for Miss Schuester and her affections.
 This festival will attract thousands and thousands of people

 and…. bees!
 Bees!
 Bees! as it’s a flower festival…